onrirr/v-website/README.md

-# test
+# v-lang website

-This template should help get you started developing with Vue 3 in Vite.
+This is a basic website made with Vue.
+It is not really complete but might be completed someday.

 ## Recommended IDE Setup